What is the best edgework for glass shelves?

 The average homeowner buys glass very rarely and is therefore not aware of the types of glass, the choices of edge finishes that are available, and the pricing structure of polished glass.
 This post will give you insider info on the mysteries of glass edgework.

-By far the best edgework for glass shelving is flat polished but there are several money-saving strategies which the frugal shopper should know about.
+By far the best edgework for glass shelving is flat polished but there are several money-saving strategies that the frugal shopper should know about.
 Read this post for insider glass company information which will teach you about edgework and help you to become an educated and economical shopper.

-What is "Edgework" in the Glass Industry?
+What is “Edgework” in the glass industry?

 When glass is cut with a glass cutter, the edge is razor-sharp and dangerous to handle.
 The process of grinding and polishing to make the glass edges safe and/or decorative is called edgework.
 This post describes the common types of glass edgework and recommends the best choices for shelves, Edgework is one of the processes (including hole drilling and notching) which are grouped under the general term – fabrication in the glass business.